 Students other than entering freshmen and entering transfer students normally enroll in classes during the seventh week of the preceding term.
 See Registration for more information.
 The following procedures are used to make schedule changes thereafter:

-Changes before the term begins: If the Registrar's Office discovers a problem in a student's enrollment, e.g., a section overfilled, a course canceled, it may be necessary to move a student to another section of a class.
-If so, the change will be made automatically and the student will be notified.
-If the student finds it necessary to make a schedule change, they may use their pin prior to the first day of the term.
+Changes before the term begins: If Department Heads and/or the Registrar’s Office discovers a problem in a student’s registration (e.g., section overfilled, course cancellation), it may be necessary to move a student to another section of a class.
+Students should check their schedules regularly for changes through the first day of the term.
+If a student finds it necessary to make a schedule change, they may use their pin prior to the first day of the term.
 Students are always encouraged to speak with their advisor regarding schedule changes.

 Changes after the first week:

-- Up until the end of the eighth week of a term, a student may withdraw from a course by obtaining a Course Drop Request Card from the Registrar.
-The student must first obtain the signature of the Advisor, indicating approval, and then the signatures of the instructor, the Dean of Students (or designated representative), and the Registrar (as representative of the Dean of the Faculty), indicating that they have been notified of the change.
-The student then returns the Card to the Registrar.
+- Up until the end of the eighth week of a term, a student may withdraw from a course by submitting the Course Withdrawal Request form found on My Rose-Hulman (under Registrar Forms).
+The request will be electronically submitted for approval from the course instructor and the student’s advisor.
 The student's grade in the course will automatically be recorded as "W" a non-penalty grade.
 For more information see Grades.